erlang/otp/erts/doc/references/erts_alloc.md

   exceeds the requested size with more than relative maximum cache bad fit percent of the requested size.
 Defaults to `20`.

+- **`+MMlp on|off`{: #MMlp }** - Enables the use of large pages, sometimes known as huge pages or super pages, for mapping memory segment allocations.
+Large pages improve performance by reducing TLB pressure but they can sometimes be costly to allocate or can only be allocated on a best-effort basis.
+Currently only affects memory segments allocated in a super carrier.
+Defaults to `off`.

 - **`+MMsco true|false`{: #MMsco }** - Sets [super carrier](erts_alloc.md#MMscs)
   only flag.
 Defaults to `true`.
 When a super carrier is used and this flag is `true`, `mseg_alloc` only creates carriers in the super carrier.
 Notice that